jasperyzh/blog/src/content/blog/_markdown-style-guide.md

 category: General
 ---

+---
+- Use I instead of We
+- Avoid using too much jargons
+- Add links to websites where you see fits; use raw-html (a:href open in new tab)
+-

+---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings